 Ladies—we’re going to Hong Kong!
-With the primary purpose of getting bespoke suits made, we’ll use our time in between suit fittings to sight-see, shop, hike Victoria Peak, sip cocktails and champagne, and dine in Hong Kong’s most acclaimed restaurants.
+With the primary purpose of getting bespoke suits made, we’ll use our time in between suit fittings to sight-see, shop, hike Victoria Peak, sip champagne, and dine in Hong Kong’s most acclaimed restaurants.
 You’ll stay in some of the finest luxury hotels that the city has to offer.
-You’ll eat your way through Kowloon and Central, experiencing the juxtaposition of the old world and the new, through meals ranging from street food and dim sum to several Michelin Star restaurants.
+You’ll eat your way through Kowloon and Central, experiencing the juxtaposition of the old world and the new, through meals ranging from street food and dim sum to Michelin Star restaurants.
 If you’re a professional woman who’s always dreamed of getting fitted for custom suits, use this opportunity to save a ton of money on bespoke suits, while getting to see the exciting city of Hong Kong at the same time.
 Oh, and MCLE credits are offered too.

 Monday, October 9

 After breakfast in the morning, we'll head to Sam's tailor at 11 am to choose fabrics and have our first of three fittings.
 We'll eat a traditional dim sum lunch in Kowloon, and then return to Central where we'll "hike" Victoria Peak, which offers incredible views of the bay and the skyline.
 Attendees who choose not to make the urban hike can take the tram.
 We'll then return to the hotel to freshen up, then enjoy Michelin Starred restaurant The Demon Celebrity, which combines the talents of famed chefs Zheng Jinfu and Alvin Leung, who are both television personalities in Asia.
 We